Florida State Road 414: Toll road

-This wall is at the hill on SR 414 westbound before Ocoee-Apopka Road but it no longer exists.
+Original westbound terminus of SR 414 at CR 437A.
+This was replaced with an interchange with a rerouted SR 429 in 2013.

+SR 414 originally ended at the interchange at SR 429.
+When the toll road first opened, SR 429 northbound could be accessed directly through a ramp, but SR 429 southbound required exiting onto Ocoee Apopka Road (CR 437A) and traveling 1/4 mi south to an SR 429 on-ramp.
+Similarly, southbound traffic on SR 429 could access SR 414 directly, but northbound traffic required exiting on Ocoee Apopka Road.
+This arrangement remained until May 14, 2012, when the construction of SR 429's new Exit 31 fully linked the two roads.

 Phase 2

 Construction on Phase 2 began with earth movement during June, 2010 at the former western terminus of SR 414 and opened on January 19, 2013.
 The new section is signed concurrently as both SR 414 and SR 429 and continues west and then north to an interchange a quarter-mile north of Plymouth-Sorrento Road at U.S. Route 441 where the SR 414 designation ends.
 A surface road has been built at that location connecting to US 441 and Plymouth-Sorrento Road.
 SR 414 terminates here although the road continues signed only as SR 429.

 There are no exit or entrance ramps on the Phase 2 section.
 There are no toll facilities on the Phase 2 section however it is impossible to travel on Phase 2 without paying a toll elsewhere.
 Half-mile Markers correspond with SR 429 only.
 What was previously SR 429 north of the current SR 414 junction has been resigned as State Road 451.
 However, there are no direct connections from SR 451 southbound to SR 429 northbound nor from SR 429 southbound to SR 451 northbound.
 The road is entirely concurrent until the SR 414 designation ends at an access road for US 441.
 SR 429 extends further north, and will eventually reach Interstate 4 and SR 417.

 Plans for further extension, eventually to meet Interstate 4 in Sanford, are part of a corridor known as the Wekiva Parkway, part of SR 429.